OpenChemistry/tomviz/BUILDING.md

       ../ITK
     cmake --build .

-This will build ITK with the its python wrapping turned on.
-ITK, while not required for building tomviz, is required for the executable to run.
-Now, to build tomviz:
+This will build ITK with the its Python wrapping turned on, you must inspect the CMake configuration to ensure it uses the same Python as ParaView.
+ITK, while not required to build Tomviz, is required for any of the ITK-based data operators to run.

+Now, to build Tomviz:

     cd ..
     export build_root=`pwd`